mithi/hexy/README.md

 HexapodCore > Hexapod > HexapodPro > DancingHexapod
 ```

-the easiest way to get this up and running, on your raspberry pi zero is to do the following on the terminal via ssh.
+The easiest way to get this up and running, on your raspberry pi zero is to do the following on the terminal via ssh.

 ```
 $ ssh YOUR.RPI.IP.ADDR -l pi